bozy15/ms2-whacka-mole/README.md

 - A huge thanks to the students in the CI slack community who reviewed the code and played the game to help with bug finding and user testing.

+- A special thank you to Anna Greaves for sharing here wonderfully written README.md and testing.md and inspiring this developer to better their documentation.
 ### Content

 - All text was written by Emmett Becirovic.